gandersen101/spaczz/README.md

     - "quick" = fuzz.QRatio
     - "weighted" = fuzz.WRatio
     - "quick_lev" = fuzz.quick_lev_ratio
-- *ignore_case*: If strings should be lower-cased before fuzzy matching or not.
+- `ignore_case`: If strings should be lower-cased before fuzzy matching or not.
 Default is True.
-- *min_r1*: Minimum fuzzy match ratio required for selection during the intial search over doc.
+- `min_r1`: Minimum fuzzy match ratio required for selection during the intial search over doc.
 This should be lower than min_r2 and "low" in general because match span boundaries are not flexed initially.
 0 means all spans of query length in doc will have their boundaries flexed and will be recompared during match optimization.
 Lower min_r1 will result in more fine-grained matching but will run slower.
 Default is 25.
-- *min_r2*: Minimum fuzzy match ratio required for selection during match optimization.
+- `min_r2`: Minimum fuzzy match ratio required for selection during match optimization.
 Should be higher than min_r1 and "high" in general to ensure only quality matches are returned.
 Default is 75.
-- *flex*: Number of tokens to move match span boundaries left and right during match optimization.
+- `flex`: Number of tokens to move match span boundaries left and right during match optimization.
 Default is "default".

-### RegexMatcher
+### Regex Matcher

 The basic usage of the regex matcher is also fairly similar to spaCy's phrase matcher.
 It accepts regex patterns as strings so flags must be inline.
-Regexes are compiled with the [regex](https://github.com/seatgeek/fuzzywuzzy) package so approximate fuzzy matching is supported.
+Regexes are compiled with the [regex](https://pypi.org/project/regex/) package so approximate fuzzy matching is supported.

 ```python